watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

 17. Select "OK".

-17. Next, click "Repos" then use the repository dropdown to create a new repository by selecting "+ New repository".
+18. Next, choose "Repos" then use the repository dropdown to create a new repository by selecting "+ New repository".

     ![Repository dropdown](media/b4-image53.png)

     - Enter "content-web" as the repository name.

-    - Once the project is created click "Generate Git credentials".
+    - Once the project is created select "Generate Git credentials".

     ![Generate Git Credentials](media/b4-image50.png)